rust-embedded/book/src/peripherals/using-interior-mutability.md

 One small lie here is that you cannot use `UnsafeCell` in a static variable that way because it does not implement `Sync`, which means it is not thread-safe (or interrupt safe for that matter).

-We could ignore all of the safety in Rust 2024 by using SyncUnsafeCell.
+We could ignore all of the safety in Rust 2024 by using a `SyncUnsafeCell`.
 If you want to implement it yourself, this is all you need to write:

 ```rust,ignore